ChaykaDed/silent-hill-decomp-nx/README.md

 ## How It Works

 The renderer uses GLES 3.0 through native `GLES3/gl3.h` headers instead of glad function pointers — the glad loader was generated for desktop GL 4.3 and didn't play nice with GLES 3.0 at runtime.
-The GL driver is Mesa NVN over EGL.
+The GL driver is Mesa over EGL.

 FMV video runs through the game's existing decoder with a shader version fix (`#version 300 es` for GLES).
 Audio uses audout directly instead of SDL audio, since OpenAL already claims the only SDL audio device available on Switch.

 ## Status

-Links clean: 197/197 targets, 32 MB NRO.
+Links clean: 197/197 targets, NRO.
 Boots in Ryujinx — GLES context comes up, logos display, main menu works, FMVs play with sound.
 In-game rendering and gameplay still need testing.

 ## Credits